seancze/2D-DDW/readme.md

 3. `cd bokeh`
 4. `bokeh serve --show owid`

-A webpage should appear after step 3.
+A webpage should appear after all steps.
 If not, please contact me at @Seancze on Telegram.

 ## Tasks
 1. Task 1 - Predicting `new_deaths_smoothed_per_million`